KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 Both trees are bidirectional within their own motion‑logic.
 Neither is confined to a single directional vector — each carries its full arc of declivous and acclivous motion within its native polarity.

 **Fruit ≠ substance; fruit = motion law.** What is "eaten" in the mythic image is the orientation that fruits belong to — alignment with the centropic arc (life) or alignment with the entropic arc (fragmentation through inverse knowledge).
+Fruit also signifies the product by which a motion becomes knowable: the yield of deeds, labor, teaching, and spiritual alignment.
+One is therefore known by one's fruits — by the structural consequences of what one enacts.

 The cherubim and the flaming sword (Gen 3:24) read as boundary guardians — not punitive enforcers but structural calibrators ensuring that re-entry to the L₁ permeable state requires lawful alignment rather than spurious return.